driverdan/js-twitpic/README.md

 ## NodeJS

-The NodeJS version has support for write-enabled API methods using OAuth Echo.
+The NodeJS version has support for write-enabled API methods using OAuth Echo (requires node-oauth library).

 **Install with npm**